hectorhuertas/real-time/README.md

 * Send the 'Voting Page' link to you friends to let them vote.

 * Check the 'Admin View' link to see the poll results on real time.
+The 'Origin of votes' shows how many votes came from each IP address.

 * The poll will close automatically at its closing time, or if you press the 'Close Poll' button in the 'Admin View'.